-Peak Physio is one of the few clinic’s to offer Shockwave Therapy in the Dublin.
+Peak Physio is one of the few clinics to offer Shockwave Therapy in Dublin.

-Radial Shock Wave Therapy (RPW ) is a new high tech treatment which has been shown to be highly effective in treating chronic conditions such as Planterfasciitis, Tennis Elbow, Runner’s Knee to name a few.
-Clinical research has shown that there is a 70-85% chance that shockwave will improve your condition.
+Radial Shock Wave Therapy (RPW ) is a new high tech treatment which has been shown to be highly effective in treating chronic conditions such as Planterfasciitis, Tennis Elbow and Runner’s Knee to name a few.
+Clinical research has shown that there is a 70-85% chance that Shockwave Therapy will improve your condition.
 It is a safe non-invasive form of treatment.
-Large clinical trails have shown that there are no series side effects or complications to this treatment.
+Large clinical trails have shown that there are no serious side effects or complications to this treatment.

 Ron Mitchel Of ‘Tennis World Equipment’s’ London

 “I thought I would I would never move again, but after only four treatments I was back on the court playing a tennis match!”

 ** Our Shockwave Machine is located in our Ballsbridge clinic only **